smpotts/smpotts.github.io/_posts/2023-09-16-confusing-rails-variables.md

 There are many more confusing, yet interesting and powerful, language features I've learned in Ruby, and have yet to encounter, but these are a few that I find especially valuable to understand.

+Photo: International Tennis Hall of Fame in Newport, RI